 Fast forward to 2019, and the physicists are asking for many more billions of Euros since they need more advanced hardware to find more new particles.
 Just before Christmas 2018, they shut down the Large Hadron Collider to prepare for a major hardware upgrade that will transform the LHC into a High Luminosity collider by the end of 2023 to early 2024.

 CERN says: ‘ … it will allow us to continue our measurements of the particles predicted by the Standard Model, the theoretical model of particles and forces, and to identify any discrepancies between the experimental results and the theory.
 It will also allow us to verify if other particles exist at the LHC energy scale.
 Their existence might resolve some of the outstanding puzzles of contemporary physics, such as the presence of the enigmatic dark matter.

 Might an Aussie technology company need a bit more convincing?

 In 2016, the Powerhouse Museum in Sydney borrowed the Large Hadron Collider exhibition from the London Science Museum.

-The space was loaded with pictures of the LHC and its astonishing technology, the immense electronics and huge electric currents needed to accelerate particles to near light speed, and then bend them and steer them toward high-speed, high-energy collisions.
+The space was loaded with pictures of the Large Hadron Collider and its astonishing technology.
+The immense electronics and huge electric currents needed to accelerate particles to near light speed, and then bend them and steer them toward high-speed, high-energy collisions.

 There was also a dramatisation of the control room of the LHC on the big video screen, showing researchers talking about how they found the Higgs Boson – the exciting ‘unblinding’, the discovery of the particle that Professor Higgs from Edinburgh had predicted the existence of 60 years ago.